usershanks/Business-Insights-360/README.md

   ## Company’s back ground

-AltiQ Hardware has expanded significantly in recent years, establishing a global presence.
+AtliQ Hardware has expanded significantly in recent years, establishing a global presence.
 It is a company that sells computers and computer accessories through three different channels.

 - Retailers
 - Direct
 - Distributors

 Recently, the company has incurred an unforeseen loss by opening a store in America, based on surveys, intuition, and some Excel analysis.
 Moreover, the company's competitors have a robust analytics team to perform analyses and make data-driven decisions.
-Consequently, AltiQ Hardware has no choice but to build their own analytics team to glean data-driven insights and make informed decisions to better survive in the industry.
+Consequently, AtliQ Hardware has no choice but to build their own analytics team to glean data-driven insights and make informed decisions to better survive in the industry.

 The project kick-off session is designed to gain a clear understanding of the project's objectives and rationale, as well as to address any questions related to the project..